MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-A-General-Regulations-Policies/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-B-Emergency-Assistance-Livestock-Honeybees-FarmRaised-Fish-Program/section-1416.104.md

 (vi) Consumption by owner.

-(d) For death losses for livestock owners to be eligible, the livestock must meet all of the following conditions:
+(d) For death losses, the livestock must meet all of the following conditions:

-(1) Be alpacas, adult or non-adult dairy cattle, beef cattle, beefalo, buffalo, deer, elk, emus, equine, goats, llamas, poultry, reindeer, sheep, or swine, and meet all the conditions in paragraph (f) of this section.
+(1) Be alpacas, adult or non-adult dairy cattle, beef cattle, beefalo, buffalo or bison, deer, elk, emus, equine, goats, llamas, poultry, reindeer, sheep, or swine, and meet all the conditions in paragraph (f) of this section.

 (2) Be one of the following categories of animals for which calculations of eligibility for payments will be calculated separately for each producer with respect to each category: